joeyk710/sample-discordjs-bot/README.md

 ## Contributing 🙌
 Contributions are welcome!
 Please don't hesitate to open a **[pull request here](https://github.com/joeyk710/sample-discordjs-bot/pulls)**.

-*Any changes that you make be tested and functional before opening a pull request.
-Any pull requests that are not tested and functional will be closed.*

 ## License 🪪
 This project is licensed under the `GNU General Public License v3.0` - see the [LICENSE.md](LICENSE) file for details